Challenges and opportunities for the accounting profession

 Work tools and methods: Technological change and data protection

-Keeping pace with new technologies isn’t easy.
+Not all technologies develop at the same pace.
 The speed at which they appear on the market, the skills needed to use them and the fact that some still need fine-tuning can hinder their adoption.

 Some organizations, reluctant to take the leap or lacking the resources needed to update their practices, still do part of their business using obsolete technology or no technology at all.